Distributed nonparametric regression imputation for missing response problems with large-scale data: Kernel-Based One-shot Method

 \subsection{Theoretical Properties}

 Next, we establish the asymptotic properties of the KDI estimator.
-The establishment of the asymptotic normality and efficiency of $\tilde{\mu}_{\mathbb{K}}$ is nontrivial since we allow the number of machines $m$ to diverge as $N\to \infty$.
+For convenience, we next let $C$ be a generic positive constant that may be different in different places.
+For any positive sequences $a_{N}$ and $b_{N}$, let $a_{N} \asymp b_{N}$ denote $C^{-1}b_{N} \leq a_{N} \leq Cb_{N} $ for some $C > 1$.
+The establishment of the asymptotic normality and efficiency of $\tilde{\mu}_{\mathbb{K}}$ is nontrivial since we allow the number of machines $L$ to diverge as $N\to \infty$.
 A careful analysis of the error term is needed to make sure that the summation of many negligible terms is still negligible.
-Let $f(\cdot)$ be the probability density of $X$.
-We need the following conditions to establish asymptotic results. \begin{itemize} \item [(C.1)] $\pi(x)$, $f(x)$ and $m(x)$ have bounded partial derivatives up to order $q>0$. \item [(C.2)] $\inf_x\pi(x)>0$. \item [(C.3)] $\inf_x f(x)>0$. \item [(C.4)] $\sup_x\var[Y\mid X=x] < \infty$. \item [(C.5)] $K(\cdot)$ is a Lipschitz continuous kernel function of order $q$ with compact support. \item [(C.6)] $m/(N^{\rho}h^{3d}) = O(1)$ for some $0< \rho < 1$. \item [(C.7)] $2q > 3d$, $Nh^{2q} \to 0$ and $m/(\sqrt{N}h^{d}) \to 0$. \end{itemize} Conditions (C.1)-(C.5) are all standard conditions in the literature of nonparametric regression \citep{Hu2012core,Li2011dim,Li2017mean,Ma2019efficient}.
-The condition (C.6) are used to establish the asymptotic expansion of $\tilde{\mu}_{\mathbb{K}}$.
-The condition (C.7) further imposes restrictions on $m$ and $h$ to ensure the asymptotic normality. \begin{theorem} Under conditions (C.1)-(C.6), if $N/m\to \infty$, we have
+Let $f(\cdot)$ be the probability density of $X$ and $\sigma^{2}(x)$ the variance of $Y$ conditional on $X = x$.
+We need the following conditions to establish asymptotic results. \begin{itemize} \item [(C.1)] $\pi(x)$, $f(x)$ and $m(x)$ have bounded partial derivatives up to order $q>0$. \item [(C.2)] $\inf_x\pi(x)>0$. \item [(C.3)] $\inf_x f(x)>0$. \item [(C.4)] $\sup_x\sigma^{2}(x) < \infty$. \item [(C.5)] $K(\cdot)$ is a Lipschitz continuous kernel function of order no smaller than $q$ with compact support. \item [(C.6)] $h^{q}\log N$ and $L(\log N)^{2}/(Nh^{d})$ are bounded as $N\to \infty$. \item [(C.7)] $q > d$, $\sqrt{N}h^{q} \to 0$ and $L/(\sqrt{N}h^{d}) \to 0$ as $N\to \infty$. \end{itemize} Conditions (C.1),(C.3),(C.4) and (C.5) are all standard conditions in the literature of nonparametric regression \citep{hansen2008uniform,Li2011dim,Li2017mean,Ma2019efficient}.
+Conditions (C.1), (C.3) and (C.4) are required to establish the convergence rate of the kernel estimators for $m(\cdot)$ and $\pi(\cdot)$.
+Condition (C.1) is a general smoothness condition.
+The quantity $q$ determines how restrictive (C.1) is and a detailed discussion for $q$ will be conducted later.
+The infimum and supremum in Conditions (C.2), (C.3), and (C.4) are taken over the support of $X$.
+Condition (C.2) requires that the response of units with any covariate values can be observed with positive probability.
+It is crucial for the identification and $\sqrt{N}$-consistent estimation of $\mu$ \citep{Khan2010irregular}.
+Condition (C.2) can be satisfied in many problems and is widely adopted in the literature of nonparametric missing data methods \citep{Wang2002ELMissing,Hirano2003efficient,Hu2012core, chan2016globally}.
+Condition (C.3) can be easily satisfied when the covariate has bounded support.
+By truncating the denominators in the estimator, we may relax Condition (C.3) \citep{Cheng1994nonparametric, Wang2002ELMissing}.
+However, the truncation procedure introduces some extra tuning parameters.
+For this reason, we do not adopt the truncation strategy.
+Condition (C.4) requires the conditional variance of the response to be bounded, which is a mild condition on the data distribution.
+Regularity conditions on the kernel imposed in (C.5) are for the convenience of establishing probability and moment bounds and can be satisfied by many kernels such as the Epanechnikov kernel and the tricube kernel.
+Condition (C.6) and (C.7) are restrictions imposed on the bandwidth $h$ and the number of machines $L$.
+Condition (C.6) is used to establish the asymptotic expansion of $\tilde{\mu}_{\mathbb{K}}$.
+Condition (C.7) further imposes restrictions on $L$ and $h$ to ensure the asymptotic normality.
+Sufficient conditions for Conditions (C.6) and (C.7) will be discussed later. \begin{theorem} Under conditions (C.1)-(C.6), if $N/L\to \infty$, we have